StenerNordnes/Chessbot/README.md

 ## Features

-- Play chess against a bot powered by the Stockfish chess engine.
+- Play chess using a bot powered by the Stockfish chess engine.
 - Set the bot's skill level.
 - Manually set the turn.